Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Let’s get out of here.”
 Those words had to be from a movie or something.

-Barbara was walking toward me.
-Suddenly my glee turned to angst.
+I noticed Barbara was walking toward me.
+Suddenly my happiness turned to angst.
 All I could think was, “Please don’t let this go wrong.”

 "No, Gail drove.”